Explore this course:

 We believe in architecture that makes a difference.
 We know that it has the potential to improve the lives of those who inhabit and use it.

-Through our internationally-acclaimed teaching and research, we explore the social, spatial and environmental implications of architecture.
+Through our internationally acclaimed teaching and research, we explore the social, spatial and environmental implications of architecture.
 As a Sheffield student, you will engage with real issues affecting the built environment.

 We encourage you to explore ideas and collaborate with other students.
 Through group tutorials and peer review you'll learn how to express your opinions, and value the opinions of others.
 Sheffield is the perfect place to develop your personality as a designer.

 We provide a balance of theory, design work and professional experience.
 We have a strong design studio culture.
 The studio acts as a laboratory for trialling your creative and critical ideas, and for developing fundamental architectural skills.
-You'll share ideas during group tutorials and review other students' work.
+You'll share ideas during group tutorials, collaborate and review other students' work.
 This encourages you to express your own opinion and to value the opinions of others, as you begin to develop your personality as a designer.

 Student profiles